-There are four other Cambridge Nature Recovery Network Priority/Opportunity Areas.
+There are four other Cambridge Nature Network Priority/Opportunity Areas.
 Directly to the north and east are the Cambridge Fens Priority Areas and Wicken Fen Vision South Priority Area.
 To the west lies the Boulder Clay Woodlands Priority Area and further north is the Fen Edge Orchards and Droves Opportunity Area.
+These areas will become integrated into the emerging Cambridgeshire Local Nature Recovery Strategy.
+This strategy, the creation of which is mandated in the Environment Act, will be managed by the Cambridgeshire and Peterborough Combined Authority.